 Pick the right spot for your tree

-The location of a central piece of decor can be a key factor in saving energy at Christmas time.
+The location of a central decoration can make a big difference in saving energy at Christmas time.
 Placing a tree – or any large piece of furniture or decoration – in front of your radiator blocks heat from circling in the room.
 Keeping your tree clear will help your home feel warmer, and it’ll stop your tree from drying out as quickly.

 Â